 Seton is an independent, self-sustaining Catholic school that does not receive direct financial support from any parish or religious order.
 Therefore, we work very hard to keep Seton's tuition as affordable as possible.

 (Tuition for the 2018-19 school year will be set in January 2018.)

 Total operating cost to educate a student at Seton Catholic School exceeds the tuition amount.
 Fundraising efforts both school-sponsored and grant/donor solicited – including our Annual Fund, “A Night To Remember” auction event, and Golf Outing – are important elements that offset the true cost of a Seton education.

 Seton provides a completely confidential tuition assistance process.
 The generosity of contributions to Seton from the Caniglia, Curtin, Scott, Selner, Sorgi and Walker families through the Arthur and Jane Caniglia Scholarship, Teresa Scott Devine Memorial Scholarship, Marilyn McSherry Curtin Scholarship Endowment, Selner Family Scholarship, The Lucy Sorgi Financial Aid Endowment, and Pat and Jeanette Walker Fund - as well as monies from the Sister Marie Damicone Scholarship Fund, help to provide need-based funds.
 In addition, a family may reduce its tuition costs through use of the Tuition Reduction Incentive Program (TRIP).

 How to Apply for Tuition Assistance...

 Instructions for Parents to Apply for Tuition Assistance - click here!

-Online application for tuition assistance for the 2017-2018 school year - click here.
-Seton Catholic School utilizes Smart Aid services for a confidential objective decision in determining needs-based financial assistance - ensuring the privacy of each family.
+Online application for tuition assistance for the 2018-19 school year is through FACTS.
+Seton Catholic School utilizes FACTS services for a confidential objective decision in determining needs-based financial assistance - ensuring the privacy of each family.